d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 $$
 P(\text{distance is in an } \epsilon \text{-sized interval around } x ) \approx \epsilon \cdot p(x).
 $$
+:eqlabel:`pdf-deriv`

-Indeed, this is precisely what the *probability density function* is.
+Indeed, :eqref:`pdf-deriv` is precisely what the *probability density function* is.
 It is a function $p(x)$ which encodes the relative probability of hitting near one point versus another.
 Let us visualize what such a function might look like.

 ```{.python .input}
 %matplotlib inline